mmmirrra/mmmirrra.github.io/_posts/2023-09-02-DataAnalysis-dataEntryAndChecking.markdown

 categories: [Data Analysis]
 ---

-## Concept of Data
+## Concept of data

 <br />
-### data
+### Data
-데이터

-// 어떤 관심 있는 주제에 대해서 수집된 구조화된 정보 (organized information)
-// 일반적인 의미의 데이터는 수치, 문자, 그림 등의 표현양식과 관계없이 어떤 주제에 대한 구조화된 정보를 뜻함
-- Structured information gathered on a topic of interest
+- Organized information collected about a topic of interest.
-- Data in the general sense refers to structured information on a subject regardless of expression patterns such as figures, characters, or pictures
+- Data in a general sense refers to organized information about a subject regardless of the form of expression such as numbers, letters, or pictures.

 <br />
 ### Characteristics of the data
-// 데이터의 특징

-// 어떤 관심 있는 주제에 대하여 얻어진 것
-// 분석에 안맞은 일정한 규칙과 형태로 수집되고 정리됨
-// 분석과정을 통해서 유용한 정보 (infomation) 로 변환
-// 조사나 실험을 통해 수집되어 알맞은 형태로 변환
-- Data obtained on a subject of interest
+- What is gained about a topic of interest
-- Collected and organized with certain rules and forms that do not fit the analysis
+- Collected and organized in certain rules and forms suitable for analysis
-- Converting to useful information through the analysis process
+- Converted into useful information through the analysis process
-- Collected through an investigation or experiment and converted into a suitable form
+- Collected through survey or experiment and converted into appropriate form

 <br />
-### statistical data
+### Statistical data
-// 통계적 데이터

-// 수치적 계산과 통계적 분석에 알맞은 데이터
-- Data for numerical calculation and statistical analysis
+- Data suitable for numerical calculations and statistical analysis.

 <br />
-### Purpose of Data Analysis
+### Purpose of data analysis
-// 데이터 분석의 목적

-// 자연 및 사회현상에 대한 정확한 현상 (집단의 특징) 파악
-// 왜 그런 현상이 나타나게 되었는지 (인과관계) 규명
-// 경제, 사회현상 속에 숨어있는 법칙성 발견
-// → 미래상황 예측으로 합리적인 의사결정 도움
-- Identify the exact phenomena (characteristics of the group) of natural and social phenomena
+- Accurate identification of natural and social phenomena (characteristics of groups).
-- To find out why such a phenomenon occurred (causal relationship)
+- Identify why such a phenomenon occurred (causal relationship).
-- Discovering the lawfulness hidden in economic and social phenomena
+- Discovering hidden laws in economic and social phenomena.
-- → Help make rational decisions by predicting future conditions
+-→ Helps make rational decisions by predicting future situations.

-## Level of Measurement and Data Type
+## Levels of measurement and types of data

 <br />
 ### How to collect data
-// 데이터 수집 방법

-// 통계조사, 실험, 관찰 등을 통해서 조사단위나 실험단위로부터 정해진 측정 방법 (측정도구, 질문지) 으로 측정하여 얻음
-// 측정 : 각각의 조사단위의 어떤 특성을 일정한 기준에 따라 관측하여 각 조사단위에 수치를 부여하는 작업
-// - 예시 : 표본으로 뽑힌 사람들의 몸무게, 지능 혹은 취업상태 등을 관측하여 수치로 나타내는 경우
-// → 측정된 전체 자료를 데이터 (data) 라고 함
-- It is obtained by measuring by a designated measurement method from an investigation unit or experimental unit through statistical survey, experiment, observation, etc. (Measurement tool, questionnaire)
+- Obtained by measuring using a designated measurement method (measurement tool, questionnaire) from a survey unit or experimental unit through statistical surveys, experiments, observations, etc.
-- Measurement : Observing certain characteristics of each survey unit according to certain criteria and assigning numerical values to each survey unit
+- Measurement: The task of observing certain characteristics of each survey unit according to certain standards and assigning a numerical value to each survey unit.
-  - Example : When the weight, intelligence, or employment status of the sampled people are observed and expressed as figures
+- Example: When the weight, intelligence, or employment status of the sampled people are observed and expressed as figures
-- → The entire data measured is referred to as data
+- → The entire measured data is called data.

 <br />
-### Basic Data Terminology
+### Basic terminology related to data
-// 데이터 관련 기본용어

-// 케이스 (case, 레코드) : 데이터 세트에서 하나의 조사단위에 대한 정보의 집합체
-// 변수 (variable, 필드) : 각 조사단위로부터 측정된 개별적인 속성
-// - 예시 : 어느 단체에서 10명을 표본으로 추출하여 각 사람으로부터 이름, 성별, 나이, 교육정도, 월수입을 조사하는 경우
-// -- 케이스 1 : [이름 : 홍], [성별 : 남자], [나이 : 30], [교육정도 : 고졸], [월수입 : 200만원]
-// -- 케이스 2 : [이름 : 박], [성별 : 여자], [나이 : 31], [교육정도 : 대졸], [월수입 : 230만원]
-// -- 케이스 3 : [이름 : 임], [성별 : 남자], [나이 : 27], [교육정도 : .], [월수입 : 210만원]
-- case, record : A collection of information about one survey unit in a data set
+- case, record: A collection of information about a unit of survey in a data set
-- variable, field : Individual properties measured from each unit of investigation
+- variable, field: Individual properties measured from each survey unit
-  - Example : A sample of 10 people from an organization is used to examine each person's name, gender, age, educational level, and monthly salary
+  - Example: Sample 10 people from an organization and when investigating name, gender, age, education level, and monthly salary (unit: 10,000 won).
-    - case 1 : [Name : Hong], [Gender : Male], [Age : 30], [Education : High school graduate] [Monthly salary : 2 million won]
+    - Case 1: [Name: Hong], [Gender: Male], [Age: 30], [Education: High school graduate] [Monthly salary: 2 million won]
-    - case 2 : [Name : Park], [Gender : Female], [Age : 31], [Education : College graduate], [Monthly salary : 2.3 million won]
+    - Case 2: [Name: Park], [Gender: Female], [Age: 31], [Education: College graduate], [Monthly salary: 2.3 million won]
-    - case 3 : [Name : Lim], [Gender : Male], [Age : 27], [Education : .], [Monthly salary : 2.1 million won]
+    - Case 3: [Name: Lim], [Gender: Male], [Age: 27], [Education: .], [Monthly salary: 2.1 million won]

-Representation of matrix form of data
+Matrix form representation of dat
-// 데이터의 행렬 형태 표현

 |Name|Gender|Age|Education|Monthly salary|
 |:---:|:---:|:---:|:---:|:---:|